How to Survive Long Flights in Economy

 Typical airplane meal on a tray

-If I don’t eat regularly, I can suffer from quick drops in blood sugar that leave me feeling shaky, sweaty and nauseated.
+If I don’t eat regularly, I can suffer from quick drops in blood sugar that leave me feeling shaky, sweaty, and nauseated.

-• If you can’t stomach “airplane food,” then bring your own food with you.
+• If you can’t stomach “airplane food,” then bring your own food and your own snacks with youAnd sometimes airline food is better than no food at all, at least in my opinion.

 Minimize caffeine intake